cdrnet/lokad-cloud-storage/Source/Lokad.Cloud.Storage/Instrumentation/_readme.txt

 *  Implement IObserver<ICloudStorageEvent> one or more times and pass it to CloudStorage with the WithObservers method.

-*  Register the CloudProvisionignInstrumentationSubject class to CloudStorage with the WithObserver method and consume it with Rx (it implements IObservable<ICloudStorageEvent> and behaves like an Rx subject).
+*  Register the CloudStorageInstrumentationSubject class to CloudStorage with the WithObserver method and consume it with Rx (it implements IObservable<ICloudStorageEvent> and behaves like an Rx subject).